Sunday, June 8, 2025

 A recent survey conducted by OnePoll on behalf of Fishing and Boating Recreational Foundation indicates that “six in 10 Americans now have a new appreciation of nature as a result of the coronavirus pandemic”.
 With that being said, enjoying the great outdoors is nothing new for our Frugal Family Travelers, but if there is anything good that has grown out of these trying times, it’s that people are rediscovering the beauty to be found outside within the world.
 One can only hope that this will also cultivate an awareness of the growing need to keep trail systems, streams, and ponds free of litter, which is particularly important, in light of the survey’s finding.

 Directions: Use your GPS to map to the corner of Donya Street and Browns Village Road in Slidell Louisiana.
-There you will find a small gravel parking area (on Browns Village).
-To the right, a blue arrow on a tree points the way to the the trailhead.
-Follow the primitive power line road for approx. 200 ft. to find another blue arrow and hiking symbol posted on a tree to the left.
-This marks the trail entry point (see pictures below and additional instructions).
+There you will find a small gravel parking area (on Browns Village) with a round blue hiking symbol and a trail sign affixed to a tree, which points the way to the trail entrance.

 Cost: Free